oristopo/nanoTAPR/README.md

 Normally, there will be a number of different calibration data sets taken and stored, one for each test setup.
-These can have any valid windows filename (so it's helpful to be descriptive and verbose with the filename), but the extension is always '.cal'.
+These can have any valid windows filename (so it's helpful to be descriptive and verbose with the filename), but the extension is always `.cal`.
 The \"Apply Fixture Calibration\" checkbox is `grayed-out` until a valid Fixture Calibration Data set is loaded.